Skip to main content

 • cd docroot/themes/custom/idfive/starterkits

-• sudo bash generate_kit.sh This will run a bash script, that prompts you for a human readable name, and a machine name for your custom child theme.
-From that, the script will generate a child theme, and install a fresh copy of the idfive Component Libray which is the preferred framework for all idfive projects.
+• sudo bash generate_kit.sh This will run a bash script that prompts you for a human-readable name and a machine name for your custom child theme.
+From that, the script will generate a child theme and install a fresh copy of the idfive Component Libray, which is the preferred framework for all idfive projects.

-• enable your new child theme.
+• Enable your new child theme.

 • You will need to adjust .gitignore in the idfive-component-library to track the "build" folder if no CI is used.

-You may need to adjust folders/etc as stated above, depending on the projects composer setup.
+You may need to adjust folders/etc as stated above, depending on the project's composer setup.
 See the documentation for more information.

 idfive base theme via the IAL